4paradigm/OpenMLDB/docs/en/app_ecosystem/feat_insight/quickstart.md

 ### 3. Offline Samples Export

 In "Offline Scenario", you can choose to export offline samples.
-You can choose the features to export and specify export path.
-There are "More Options" for you to specify file format and other advance parameters.
+You can choose the features to export and specify the export path.
+There are "More Options" for you to specify the file format and other advanced parameters.

 ![](./images/export_test_offline_samples.png)